More and more companies introduce remote work policies. With a distributed workforce, organizational communication becomes more critical than ever.

 However, there’s more to it.
 Organizational communication is also a field of academic studies.
 Many universities offer Bachelor’s and Master’s programs in this field.
 Professionals who acquire an academic degree in this area are equipped to take on roles such as corporate communications consultants, PR directors, marketing managers, media researchers, and more.

 The fact that organizational communication still fascinates academics today is no coincidence.
 After all, it is a very complex system with many moving pieces, and it’s hard to make it perfect, especially in large organizations.
+To decide on the best strategy for improving organizational communication in your company, experts start with basics: understanding which of the organizational communication types is prevalent in the company.

 Organizational communication types